Public Service Minor

 Affiliated Faculty and Staff

 The minor in public service is open to all UC San Diego students in good standing.
-Students first complete TMC 15, Public Service in America, and must choose one area of specialization from education, government, social issues, or health.
+Students are required to complete TMC 15, Public Service in America, and must choose one area of specialization from education, government, social issues, or health.
 A list of specific courses appropriate for these specializations is available through the Public Service Minor website noted below.
-Approval of the minor is based on completion of TMC 15 and two of the three upper-division specialization courses with a 2.0 GPA or better, and a cumulative GPA of 2.5 on ninety units.
-Students approved to complete the minor are placed into specific internships in public service through the Academic Internship Program.

 The following twenty-eight units comprise the public service minor:

 - Three upper-division specialization courses (education, government, social issues, or health)

 - Capstone seminar in public service

 For more information regarding the requirements for the minor, see the Office of the Provost, or Academic Advising, Thurgood Marshall College, TMC Administration Building, or visit the website at http://marshall.ucsd.edu/psm.